veit/pyviz-tutorial/docs/matplotlib/graphviz/index.rst

 .. tab:: macOS

-   Zunächst wird Graphviz mit `Homebrew <https://brew.sh/>`_ installiert:
+   First, Graphviz is installed with `Homebrew <https://brew.sh/>`_:

    .. code:: console

       $ brew install graphviz

-   Anschließend könnt ihr dann in eurem Kernel das zugehörige Python-Paket
-   installieren:
+   You can then install the corresponding Python package in your kernel:

    .. code:: console